About Lakeview

 Is St. Albert offering any development incentives?

-A development accelerator program (DAP) has been created which is a reimbursement-based incentive tailored to encourage early-stage development.
+A Development Acceleration Program (DAP) has been created which is a reimbursement-based incentive tailored to encourage early-stage development.
 The program will offer up to $110,000/acre for land development and construction of industrial and commercial buildings in Lakeview Business District.
 The program will be ready to receive applications starting in January 2026.

 Have questions?
 Reach out!